-Okay, let’s get started!
+Choose the right pan.
 You’ll need a heavy oven-safe skillet.
 A cast iron or enameled cast iron skillet is ideal.
 Keep in mind that not all “oven safe” skillets are suitable for the broiler, so make sure to check that.
-Turn the oven on to preheat.

-Prep the salmon by rinsing it in cold water and patting it dry with paper towels.
+Prep the salmon by patting it dry with paper towels.
 Cut it into serving size portions if it’s a whole fillet.

-Next, mix the dry rub ingredients in a small bowl: brown sugar, chipotle chili powder, garlic powder, onion powder, and salt.
+Make the dry rub.
+In a small bowl, mix together brown sugar, chipotle chili powder, garlic powder, onion powder, and salt.

-Preheat the oven to 400°F. Heat the skillet on the stove over medium high heat.
+Sear the salmon.
+Heat the skillet on the stove over medium high heat.
 Once it’s hot, add oil, enough to lightly cover the bottom of the pan, a tablespoon or so.
 Put the salmon into the pan, skin side up.
 Cook for 3 minutes, undisturbed, or until the salmon releases fairly easily from the pan.
 Quickly flip each piece over (skin side down) and put the pan in the hot oven.

 Bake for 8 minutes or until salmon tests done.
 Carefully remove the pan from the oven.
 Remember that the handle is HOT so use an oven mitt.
 You may think that’s so obvious but it’s easy to forget (at least it is for me!).

 The salmon will continue cooking if you leave it in the hot pan so it’s best to either remove it from the oven when it’s slightly underdone or remove it from the pan immediately.